zgypa/gnucash_fincen114/README.md

 # FINCEN 114 FBAR with GnuCash

-A simple Python script based on [Piecash](https://github.com/sdementen/piecash).
+A simple Python script based on [Piecash](https://github.com/sdementen/piecash) in order to calculate high balances of accounts, with the primary intent of filing the FINCEN 114 - FBAR report.

 ## Preparation